citp/privacy-policy-historical/j/jo/joy/joyfort.com.md

-> *The following text is extracted and transformed from the joyfort.com privacy policy that was archived on 2012-06-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120616025613id_/http%3A//www.joyfort.com/article-176-1.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the joyfort.com privacy policy that was archived on 2012-12-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121228032934id_/http%3A//www.joyfort.com/article-176-1.html) for the most accurate reproduction.*

-# PRIVACY POLICY-Free to Play,Strategy Game,Free Online Role Playing Game
+# PRIVACY POLICY-Best Strategy Games Waiting for you!

 **Last updated:** Jan.
 20, 2011